Collaboration between ICARDA and Caussade Semences Group (France)

 ICARDA’s system of crossbreeding, genotypic and phenotypic characterization, selection and dissemination of genotypes on lentils and kabuli chickpeas (mainly based in Lebanon, Morocco and India) is unique in the world.
 Most of the chickpea varieties registered or in the process of being listed in the catalogues of European countries come from the breeding material distributed by ICARDA (known as International Nurseries), but without the benefit of collaborative research agreements such as this one with Caussade.

-The food industry is looking for innovation with pulses on both sides of the Mediterranean basin.
+The food industry is looking for innovation with legumes on both sides of the Mediterranean basin.
 In France and in many countries of Europe there are strong national and international initiatives to promote crop diversification especially with legumes as a driver of a climate smart and nutrition sensitive agriculture.
 An additional strong incentive is the European Green Deal.
 Europe is to become the world’s first climate-neutral continent by 2050, with an ambitious package of measures that should enable European citizens and businesses to benefit from sustainable green transition.